DareData/lp-foundations/assignments/assignment_3/README.md

    > Don't forget to pass the new fixture an argument of the test functions!

 5. Final touch: if you read the docstring of the `run_before_and_after_tests` function in the `life_expectancy\tests\conftest.py` file, you will see that by now, the function will be doing nothing... and, if it does nothing, it's dead code and dead code must be removed :smiling_imp:!

+[^1]: The only reason why you can safely create this fixture is because we had that passing test on the 1st assignment.
+That's how you knew whether your code was doing what they it supposed to.
+In a real-world scenario without previous tests, you would first have to manually make sure that your procedures and functions are correct, otherwise you would create lying fixtures (i.e. fixtures that assume your code is correct when, in fact, it is not)!

 ## 2- Unit tests and Mocks